 Enjoy the beauty of dance from around the world at the San Francisco Ethnic Dance Festival.
-This year's event takes place from June 3 - 19.
-Performances are held each weekend during that time.
+The 2017 event takes place over two consecutive weekends, July 8 - 9 and 15 - 16, at the War Memorial Opera House.

-If you love dance and want to check out something new, then I highly recommend checking out at least one of these shows.
+If you love the performing arts and want to check out something new, then I highly recommend attending at least one of these shows.

-Tickets for the performances range from $10 to $48 per person.
+Tickets for the performances range from $25 - $45 per person.